jmineroff/Domino-Launchpad-Quickstart/README.md

 Now that you have your `app.sh` and `shiny_app.R` files created.
 Navigate to the **App** tab in your project

-Enter a title for your app - 'wine-quality-yourname'
+Enter a title for your app, e.g. 'wine-quality-yourname'

 <p align="center">
 <img src = readme_images/LaunchApp.png width="800">
 </p>

 Click **Publish**.

-You'll now see the below screen, once your app is active (should be within ~1-3 minutes) you can click the View App button.
+You'll now see the below screen, once your app is active (typically within ~1-3 minutes) you can click the **View App** button.

 <p align="center">
 <img src = readme_images/ViewApp.png width="800">
 </p>

-Once you're in the app you can try out sending different scoring requests to your model using the form on the right side of your page.
-Click **predict** to send a scoring request and view the results in the visualization on the left side.
+Try sending different scoring requests to your model using the form on the right side of your app.
+Click **Predict** to send a scoring request and view the results in the visualization on the left side.

 <p align="center">
 <img src = readme_images/ShinyScore.png width="800">